ctralie/PublicationsCode/ISMIR2015_CoverSongsShape/Readme.md

 #Overview
-This repository contains all of the code used to generate the results presented in the paper
+This repository contains all of the code used to generate the results presented in the paper.

 <table border = "1"><tr><td>
 Christopher J Tralie and Paul Bendich.
 Cover song identification with timbral shape.
 In <i>16th International Society for Music Information Retrieval (ISMIR) Conference,</i> 2015.
 </td></tr></table>

+<h3><a href = "https://www.youtube.com/watch?v=GrWIrR1dLak">Click here</a> to see a narrated Youtube video which explains this paper at a high level</h3>

 Most of the code is written in Matlab to take advantage of fast matrix multiplication routines and existing libraries for music feature extraction, but a few files (sequence alignment) are written in C++, and the GUI is written in Python.